grpc/grpc.io/content/blog/grpc-web-interceptor.md

   // After the RPC returns successfully, update the response. return invoker(request).then((response) => {
-    // We could also do something with response metadata here. console.log(response.getMetadata());
+    // You can also do something with response metadata here. console.log(response.getMetadata());

     // Update the response message.